innoq/architecture-antipatterns/_case_studies/life_insurance_system_with_ingenious_legacy_tech_stack.md

+---
-# Life Insurance System with Ingenious Legacy Tech Stack ✅
+name: Life Insurance System with Ingenious Legacy Tech Stack
-*Author Stefan*

-## Description
+authors: Stefan
+done: true
+excerpt_separator: <!--more-->
+layout: study
+---
-An insurance company developed a large and complex system to handle its life insurance policies.
-Due to the mixture of different technologies and paradigms, the system got very hard to maintain.
+An insurance company developed a large and complex system to handle its life insurance policies.<!--more--> Due to the mixture of different technologies and paradigms, the system got very hard to maintain.
 The deployment cyle of 6 month was much too long for business requirements.

 ## What is the system’s background?
 The system had already been in production for about a decade and the current size of the maintenance team was about 100 people working full-time.